4 Ways All Skin Types Can Manage Eczema on Hands

 - An irresistible itching sensation

-Dust, detergent, cleaning agents, and airborne sprays can trigger eczema on hands and other body parts.
+Dust, detergent, cleaning agents, and airborne sprays on hands and other body parts.
 People in specific jobs, such as hairdressers and cleaners, are at higher risk.
 While the skin on your palms is typically thicker than the rest of the , regular use of detergents or solvents can break down the skin’s protective barrier.

 One type of eczema is allergic hand eczema or allergic contact dermatitis.
 It can be caused by an allergic reaction to something in your environment.
 These include substances and irritants such as nickel, fragrances, preservative chemicals, rubber, and various plants.